-When Charles Wells sold its Bedford based brewery and most of its beer brands to Marston's in May 2017, for £55m it was considered by many a big move.
+When Charles Wells sold its Bedford based brewery and most of its beer brands to Marston's in May 2017 it was considered by many a big move.

 But by selling their old brewery they could turn their back on mass production and go back to their roots, brewing exceptional beers that people love in their portfolio of over 200 pubs.